Luke-Soko/digester_efficiency/index.md

 Nonetheless, recently, thanks to Low Carbon Fuel Standard (LCFS) and Renewable Idenfitication Number (RIN) carbon credits, anaerobic digestion can be profitable in specific scenarios.
 My research models anaerobic digestion profitability.
 My goal is to publish profitable scenarios for anaerobic digester use to stimulate anaerobic digester implementation and reduce agricultural greenhouse gas emissions.

 ## Research Questions
 There are many different types of anaerobic digesters.
-One important step for my research is to identify which type of digester is best for a specific scenario.
+One important step for my research is to identify which type of digester is best for which scenario.
 Over 95% of operating anaerobic digesters are either plug flow, complete mix, or covered lagoon digester types.
-Therefore, these digester 3 digester types will be analyzed.
+Therefore, these three digester types are analyzed.

 Plug flow anaerobic digester without its top cover and without feedstock.
 Feedstock is typically heated, not mixed, and serpentines through vessel over many days.